Sustainable Development Leadership Team

 Operations

-Each ConocoPhillips business unit is responsible for identifying and monitoring near- and medium-term climate-related risks and opportunities and integrating sustainability issues, as appropriate, into day-to-day operations, project development and decision making.
-Business Units participate in our internal HSE auditing program as well as an annual goal-setting process that includes the Climate Change Action Plan to mitigate risks and a GHG emissions intensity target; they report progress to the ELT.
+Each ConocoPhillips business unit is responsible for identifying and monitoring near and medium-term climate-related risks and opportunities and integrating sustainability issues, as appropriate, into day-to-day operations, project development and decision making.
+Business units participate in our internal HSE auditing program, quarterly submission of greenhouse gas (GHG) reporting, as well as quarterly risk management reporting to mitigate SD-related risks.
+They report risk management progress to the SD team for inclusion in the final results for our annual Variable Cash Incentive Program (VCIP) Strategic Milestones.

 The SD team leads the Climate Change Issues Working Group (CCIWG), an internal, global, cross-functional group for knowledge sharing among business units and functions.
 Subject matter experts from the business units are members of the CCIWG, which meets quarterly to discuss climate-related risk, including: